Everything You Need to Know About the Short-Haired Australian Shepherd

 The Australian Shepherd’s head is medium-sized and wedge-shaped, with relatively long ears that sit high on the head.
 It typically has blue or dark brown eyes.

-This dog breed is also prone to having heterochromia or two different-colored eyes.
+This dog breed is also known to have heterochromia or two different-colored eyes.

 Also read: Everything to Know About the Mini Aussie With Tail